Tips to stay on task

-This week on the show, Nikki Kinzer and Pete Wright take on prioritization, particularly in the light of ADHD, and share tools for getting organized and staying on top of your to dos!
+This week on the show, Nikki Kinzer and Pete Wright review key tips for staying on task and share some of the tools and apps they use to get things done.

 Pete has been a broadcaster for the last 30 years, falling in love with the edit bay in the back of a newsroom in Colorado Springs, Colorado.
 He studied journalism at the University of Colorado with a focus on long-form documentary production, turning that early experience into a career helping businesses shape the stories of their brands through image and sound.
 Pete earned an M.S. in Organizational Design and spent fifteen years teaching graduate marketing students the power of human-centered communications.
 From public relations teams on global multi-million dollar brand projects to marketing for independent business owners, Pete has helped shape communications that build brands.
 In 2006, he launched Fifth & Main, LLC., a media consultancy focused on brand-building through the nascent field of podcasting.
 In 2020, nearly 3,000 individual podcast episodes behind them, the company rebranded as TruStory FM with an ear toward the next decade of podcast education and entertainment.